Baptisms, Thanksgivings and Confirmations

 For children: Please note that within the Church of England the Thanksgiving service may be more appropriate.
 Also note, that at Christ Church we take the Bible seriously and believe that it makes it clear that the best place for children to be brought up is in a home where the parents are married.
 While we realise that more and more children are being born to couples who are not married we ask that parents should at least have the intention of getting married before we baptise their baby.

 For adults: Please note that sea baptisms are popular with youth and adults.
 These take place after a Sunday morning church service, usually in September, when the sea has warmed up.
 We meet on the South Beach beyond the Claremont Pier, usually around 12noon.
-There is a beach hut available for changing.

 We provide formal Church of England baptism certificates, and also informal Christ Church ones in a variety of choices, if you would like a certificate.
 There is no charge for either of these certificates.